mohemiv/TCLtools/README.md

 TCL scripts for Cisco IOS penetration testing
 =======
-With TCLtools you can use any Cisco IOS hardware as a pivoting station.
+With TCLtools you can transform any Cisco IOS hardware into a pivoting station.
 It's easy to set up and use!

 Features
 ---------------------------